Super LiDAR Intensity for Robotic Perception: Related Work

-In single LiDAR-based applications, numerous studies have primarily focused on exploiting geometric information for robotic perception\cite{qi2017pointnet} and localization\cite{xu2022fast} tasks.
+In single LiDAR-based applications, numerous studies have primarily focused on exploiting geometric information for robotic perception\cite{qi2017pointnet} and localization\cite{xu2022fast}.
 Nevertheless, these approaches exhibit limitations in geometrically degenerated environments due to their inability to capture texture information.
 To address this, researchers have explored fusing camera and LiDAR data to exploit their complementary strengths \cite{wisth2022vilens,lin2022r}.
-However, this integration presents challenges, including additional hardware requirements, precise calibration, and temporal synchronization.
+However, this integration presents challenges, including additional hardware, precise calibration, and temporal synchronization.
 Moreover, visual sensors are inherently limited by illumination conditions.

-A promising alternative focuses on leveraging LiDAR's intrinsic reflectance properties.
+A promising alternative focuses on leveraging LiDAR's intrinsic intensity properties.
 Significant progress has been demonstrated in this domain.
 A loop closure detection method that synergistically combines geometric and intensity data is proposed \cite{wang2020lidar}.
 Furthermore, the application of reflectance information has proven particularly effective in robotic terrain analysis, enabling semantic segmentation to distinguish between road surfaces and grasslands\cite{gao2024active}.
+Although recent learning-based works have advanced intensity simulation by incorporating RGB images and physics-based priors \cite{vacek2021learning,anand2025advancing}, they remain confined to the fidelity of data generation and do not further explore the deployment of such enhanced intensity for downstream robotic tasks.

-Recently, dense reflectance images, which are generated by high-resolution LiDAR sensors, have been utilized to enhance robotic perception capabilities\cite{zhang2023ri,du2023real}.
-A notable work is COIN-LIO\cite{pfreundschuh2024coin}, which is a LiDAR-inertial odometry framework integrating photometric error minimization on LiDAR intensity images with geometric registration to address challenges in geometrically degenerated environments.
-A hybrid loop closure detection method is introduced in \cite{shan2021robust} by combining LiDAR point cloud and LiDAR intensity image, achieving superior robustness.
-However, these advanced methods rely on high-resolution, high-cost LiDAR sensors, making them impractical for low-cost applications and emphasizing the need for alternative strategies in resource-constrained scenarios.
+Recently, dense intensity images, which are generated by high-resolution LiDAR sensors, have been utilized to enhance robotic perception capabilities\cite{zhang2023ri,du2023real}.
+A notable work is COIN-LIO\cite{pfreundschuh2024coin}, which is a LiDAR-inertial odometry framework integrating LiDAR intensity images with geometric registration to address challenges in geometrically degenerated environments.
+A hybrid loop closure detection method is introduced in \cite{shan2021robust} by combining LiDAR point cloud and intensity image, achieving superior robustness.
+However, these advanced methods rely on high-resolution, high-cost LiDAR sensors, making them impractical in resource-constrained scenarios.
+This study presents a novel approach of reconstructing high-fidelity dense intensity images from sparse ones with low-cost LiDAR, and demonstrates significant potential in real-world real-time robot applications.